Government Property Awards 2025

 The winning nomination could demonstrate how they have:

-• Delivered real benefits, financial or otherwise, through the creation of new relationships and collaborations
+• Delivered real benefits, financial or otherwise, through the creation of new relationships and collaborations between organisations

 • Delivered improvements to the effectiveness of the public estate and public services through collaboration between organisations